 A furnace is a more powerful heating system

 and is critical for certain cooler climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit.
-As peculiar as it may seem, during heating season, a heat pump is designed to remove heat from the outside air and use it to raise the temperature of the inside air.
-Even when it feels cold outside, there is still an adequate amount of heat for the heat pump to function well, but in exceptionally cold climates there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As peculiar as it seems, during heating season, a heat pump is designed to pull heat from the outdoors and use it to raise the temperature of the inside air.
+Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to operate correctly, but at extremely low temperatures there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a fantastic alternative for specific northern climates, but extra land must be available in order to install the correct piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a fantastic alternative for certain northern regions, but extra land must be available in order to install the correct piping for a geothermal system.

-When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that shuts down when extreme temperatures hit, or investing in multiple systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that turns off when extreme temperatures hit, or investing in two systems when one would suffice.

 If you can’t decide which system would best fit your needs, call Bob Brown Service Experts to schedule